-Did you know that the Venus Fly Trap plant also produces flowers besides luring insects to its leaves to capture for its meal?
+Did you know that the Venus Fly Trap plant also produce flower besides luring insects to its leaves to capture for its meal?

 How Often does the Venus Fly Trap Flower?

-When the Venus Fly Trap starts to bloom, the plant is mature and in good health.
-They blossom to set seeds and reproduce, just like other flowering plants.
+Venus Fly Trap flowers to set seeds and reproduce, just like any other flowering plants.

 Venus Fly Trap Flower Overview